matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 ### Why follow the HTML Standard?

-Now, I’m not your god and neither is the HTML Standard.
-You don’t have to follow it if you don’t want to.
-If you choose to use HTML elements for how you perceive them, there will more than likely be undesirable consequences that you cannot control.
-Consequences like assistive technologies not working well with your documents which can also lead to legal consequences if there are accessibility laws where you live.
-Who knows?
-If you don’t follow the HTML Standard, maybe your documents might just end up [in hell](https://www.htmhell.dev/).
+I’m not your god, and neither is the HTML Standard – but if you choose to use HTML elements for how you perceive them, things break in ways you can’t control.
+Assistive tech, legal requirements, user expectations... it all hinges on the platform’s actual definitions.
+Ignore them and, well, your documents might just end up [in hell](https://www.htmhell.dev/).

 ### Some elements are “more semantic” than others